samueljordanwood/samueljordanwood.github.io/_pages/index.md

 <img style="float: right;" src="/assets/sjw.jpg" width="250">

-I am a Senior Research Associate at the [Federal Reserve Bank of St. Louis](https://research.stlouisfed.org/).
+I am currently a Senior Research Associate at the [Federal Reserve Bank of St. Louis](https://research.stlouisfed.org/).

 I graduated from the University of Minnesota, Twin Cities with a B.S. in Economics and minors in Statistics and Asian and Middle Eastern Studies (Mandarin focus) in May of 2021.

-Currently I am applying to PhD programs to start in the fall of 2024.
+In the Fall of 2024, I will start my PhD in economics at [NYU](https://as.nyu.edu/departments/econ.html).

 [**CV**](http://www.samueljordanwood.com/papers/sjw_cv.pdf)